 As the 9 Edges name suggests, this 22 mile challenge walk links nine of the Peak Districts’ famous Gritstone Edges.
 Easy walking with no sharp ridges or huge ascents make this along with the Edale Skyline an ideal first longer distance challenge.

-A challenge walk is a great way to meet like minded folk.
+Our open dates are a great way to meet like minded folk.
 For open days and bespoke group days, each group is led by an expert local guide, and you don’t need to worry about navigating the route or the logistics.
-You will also have the opportunity to learn something about our amazing home along the way.
+You will also have the opportunity to learn something about The Peak District along the way.

 Beyond the Edge are one of the most experienced providers of mountain adventures in the UK.
 Our small team of highly qualified and hugely experienced instructors all think its important that the event is run in a fun and friendly manner.
 We all take great pride in the very high percentage of individuals who return for further challenge walks, events and courses.